-- expulsion hearing.
+- 12.8.
+Each party will be provided with an outline of the process for the hearing by the assistant to the Superintendent Responsible for Student Discipline, including requirements for sharing of documentation and process for calling witnesses. - 13.3.
+Should The Superintendent of Safe Schools and Well-Being or designate will introduce all parties in attendance and then seek consent regarding the recording of the expulsion hearing.
 If consent is not provided, minutes will be recorded. - 13.4.
 The Superintendent of Safe Schools and Well-Being will facilitate the following: - 13.4.1.
 Overview of all documents provided by TVDSB regarding the incident; - 13.4.2.
 The principal's statement of events and investigation details; - 13.4.3.
-Any clarifying questions regarding the principal's statement; - 13.4.4.
+Any clarifying questions regarding the party wish to engage an attorney, this information must be shared withprincipal's statement; - 13.4.4.
 The Parent/caregiver/Adult Student's statement of events; - 13.4.5.
-Any clarifying questions regarding the Parent/caregiver/Adult Student's statement; - 13.4.6.
+Any clarifying questions regarding the Superintendent's office no later than five (5) days before Parent/caregiver/Adult Student's statement; - 13.4.6.
 Parent/caregiver/Adult Student's closing statement; - 13.4.7.
 Principal's closing statement and - 13.4.8.
-Adjournment of the hearing. - 13.5.
-Once the hearing has been adjourned, the Discipline Committee will deliberate and share their results in writing within 24-48 hours, using Hearing Decision Letter (Appendix F). - 13.6.
-Potential results of the hearing include: - 13.6.1.
-Should the Discipline Committee decide not to expel, it will either: - 13.6.1.1.
-Consider whether alternative discipline is warranted; - 13.6.1.2.
-Uphold the suspension and its duration; - 13.6.1.3.
-Uphold the suspension and shorten its duration; - 13.6.1.4.
-Cancel the suspension and remove any record so that no record of the suspension remains in the OSR; or - 13.6.1.5.
-Make other such orders as the Discipline Committee considers appropriate. - 13.6.2.
-Should the Discipline Committee decide to expel, the Committee must decide whether to impose a school-based expulsion or expulsion from TVDSB.
-Where the Committee determines to impose a school-based expulsion, it must assign the Student to another school in TVDSB.
-Where the Committee determines to expel from TVDSB, it must assign the Student to a program for expelled Students. - 13.7.
-The Superintendent of Safe Schools and Well-Being will report out to the Board the decision of the Discipline Committee during the In Camera part of the Board meeting.
+Adjournment of the scheduled hearing date in order to allow all parties to have legal representation at. - 13.5.
+Once the hearing; the need for legal representation could impact the date and time has been adjourned, the Discipline Committee will deliberate and share their results in writing within 24-48 hours, using Hearing Decision Letter (Appendix F). - 12.9.13.6.
+Potential results of the hearing-include: - 9.4.4 Disposition 9.4.4.1 Decision not to expel - 12.9.1.13.6.1.
+Should the Discipline Committee decide not to expel, it will either: - 12.9.1.1.13.6.1.1.
+Consider whether alterative discipline is warranted; - 12.9.1.2.13.6.1.2.
+Uphold the suspension and its duration;

+- 12.9.1.3.13.6.1.3.
+Uphold the suspension and shorten its duration; - 42.9.1.4.13.6.1.4. quashCancel the suspension and expunge theremove any record so that no record of the suspension remains in the Ontario Student RecordOSR; or - 12.9.1.5.
+13.6.1.5.
+Make other such orders as the Discipline Committee considers appropriate.